furmonenko/easy-markers-twitch/readme.md

-# Easy Twitch Markers of OBS!
+# Easy Twitch markers for OBS!

 A Lua script for OBS Studio that allows streamers to create Twitch stream markers with a single keypress.
-Stream markers make it easy to highlight important moments during your broadcast that you can revisit later in your VOD.
+Stream markers make it easy to highlight important moments during your broadcast that you can revisit later in your VOD, as well as download .csv file with all Your markers to edit in your software of choice.

 ## Features